zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-bulk-insert.md

 ## Introduction

 When you want to insert hundreds, thousands, or millions of entities using `SaveChanges()` method, you will notice that your application performance is **INSANELY** slow.
 Because `SaveChanges()` requires one database round-trip for every entity to insert.
-So if you need to insert 10000 entities, then 10000 database round-trips will be performed and your application suffers from performances issues.
+So if you need to insert 10000 entities, then 10000 database round-trips will be performed and your application suffers from performance issues.

-Entity Framework Core has made great improvement and is way faster than EF6, but your application performance can even faster than that by using a 3rd party library [Entity Framework Extensions](https://entityframework-extensions.net/).
+Entity Framework Core has made great improvements and is way faster than EF6, but your application performance can be even faster than that by using a 3rd party library [Entity Framework Extensions](https://entityframework-extensions.net/).

 ### BulkInsert

 Entity Framework Extensions provides an extension method [BulkInsert](https://entityframework-extensions.net/bulk-insert) which requires the minimum database round-trips as compared to `SaveChanges()`.
-By example under the hood for SQL Server, a simple `SqlBulkCopy` could be performed.
+For example, under the hood for SQL Server, a simple `SqlBulkCopy` could be performed.

 #### Performance Comparisons